Skip to main content

 Location: Bronx, New York

 With campuses scattered around New York City, Fordham students live and learn in one of the world’s great cities—and the epicenter of everything from international business to entertainment.
 As a Jesuit university, Fordham recognizes the dignity and uniqueness of each person and bases its education on close collaboration between students, faculty, and staff.
-A point of pride for the university is that it has been home to 185 Fulbright Scholars.
+A point of pride for the university is being a top producer of Fulbright Scholars.

 Location: Spokane, Washington

-Gonzaga is a private Jesuit university in Washington state founded in 1887—two years before Washington received statehood.
-In recent years, the Gonzaga men’s basketball team has helped make the Bulldogs a household name, thanks to their March Madness success.
+Gonzaga is a private Jesuit university in Washington state—it was founded in 1887, two years before Washington received statehood.
+In recent years, the Gonzaga men’s basketball team has helped make the Bulldogs a household name, thanks to their success in March Madness.
 However, the team is yet to win the tournament.
 Lesser known is that Gonzaga’s football team hasn’t lost a game since 1941—the sport was dropped that year due to World War II and a lack of men and was never revived.

 In addition to football, another thing you won’t find on campus is Greek Life.